-Critics of Vancouver’s Natural Gas Policy Ignore These 3 ItemsPosted by b5baxter in News, on April 29, 2017
+Critics of Vancouver’s Natural Gas Policy Ignore These 3 ItemsPosted by karen in News, Our News, on April 29, 2017

 Once again politicians and industry groups are attacking Vancouver’s policy to reduce the use of natural gas in the city.
 Not only do they get the basic nature of the policy wrong (it is not a ban), they also misrepresent the alternatives to natural gas.